 The Science

-Our work draws deeply from the Global Flourishing Study (GFS)—the most comprehensive, cross-cultural research initiative ever undertaken on human flourishing.
+Our work draws upon the landmark study, the Global Flourishing Study (GFS)—the most comprehensive, cross-cultural research initiative ever undertaken on human flourishing.

-Conducted in partnership with leading institutions, including Harvard University, Baylor University, Gallup, and the Center for Open Science, the GFS interviewed over 200,000 people in over 22 countries over a five-year period.
-The findings show a wide range of well-being indicators, providing an unprecedented view into the factors that enable people and communities to flourish, or in other words “…live in a state in which all aspects of a person’s life are going well.”
-The WFO is adapting the GFS findings to define what it means to flourish at work.
+Conducted in partnership with leading institutions, including Harvard University, Baylor University, Gallup, and the Center for Open Science, over 200,000 people in 22 countries and one territory were interviewed.
+Initial findings provide an unprecedented view into the factors that enable people and communities to flourish, or as defined by Tyler VanderWeele, Director of the Human Flourishing Program at Harvard, “Flourishing is the relative attainment of a state in which all aspects of a person’s life are good, including the contexts in which that person lives.”

 The Six Dimensions of Human Flourishing